-In addition, there are other phenomena that the models could explain.
+There are other phenomena that the models could explain.
 These are: (i) the facilitatory interference effects found in ungrammatical sentences (Wagers, Lau, & Phillips, 2009), (ii) the ambiguity advantage in relative clauses (Traxler, Pickering, & Clifton, 1998) and the effect of task demands (Swets, Desmet, Clifton, & Ferreira, 2008), and (iii) good-enough processing (Ferreira et al., 2002).
-Since some of the predictions of the activation-based model with different variances are not very intuitive, we provide an R script called race-plot using the Shiny package (Chang, Cheng, Allaire, Xie, & McPherson, 2016) that can help visualizing the predictions.7
+Since some of the predictions of the activation-based model with different variances are not very intuitive, we provide an R script called race-plot using the Shiny package (Chang, Cheng, Allaire, Xie, & McPherson, 2016) that can help visualizing the predictions.4

 Facilitatory interference.
-Wagers et al. (2009) noticed that the so-called number attraction effect in ungrammatical sentences such as (2), that is, the speedup in are in (2b) vs. (2a), could be accounted by Lewis and Vasishth's (2005) activation-based model.
+Wagers et al. (2009) noticed that the so-called number attraction effect in ungrammatical sentences such as (4), that is, the speedup in are in (4b) vs. (4a), could be accounted by Lewis and Vasishth's (2005) activation-based model.

+'''

+(4) a.
+The key+sing to the cabinet+sing are in the box.

+'''

-- (2) a.
-The key{+sing} to the cabinet{+sing} are in the box. - b.
-The key{+sing} to the cabinets{+plur} are in the box.
+In sentences like (4), a cue-based retrieval mechanism would assume that a retrieval b.
+The key{+sing} to the cabinets ${+plur}$ are in the box.